bfoe/Label-Mask-tools/README.md

 If you have installed FSL in a non default home directory,
 or intend to use these tools in a different python environment,
-please edit the first line of the Python files to reflect the correct
+please edit the first line in the Python files to reflect the correct
 location of your Python interpreter